sheramir/read_daq/README.md

 # NI DAQ Reader

 A Python application for real-time data acquisition from National Instruments (NI) USB-6211 and similar NI-DAQmx devices.
-This project provides both a high-level Python wrapper for NI-DAQmx hardware and a complete GUI application for data visualization and logging.
+This project provides both a high-level Python wrapper for NI-DAQmx hardware and a complete GUI application for data visualization, frequency analysis, and logging.

 ## Features

 - **Real-time data acquisition** from multiple analog input channels
+- **Dual-domain visualization** with tabbed Time and Spectrum Analyzer views
+- **Live frequency filtering** with multiple filter types (low-pass, high-pass, band-pass, band-stop, notch)
-- **Live plotting** with customizable colors and legends
+- **FFT spectrum analysis** with configurable windowing functions and frequency ranges
 - **Device auto-detection** and hot-plug support
 - **Statistics display** (min, max, mean for each channel)
 - **Data export** to CSV with metadata